-Settlements for the Paragard IUD lawsuits are meant to compensate women plaintiffs for injuries stemming from their copper IUD device breaking during removal.
-Plaintiffs are suing Teva Pharmaceuticals for creating the defective medical device and failing to warn them about the risks.
-Attorneys anticipate the Paragard lawsuits will join into a multidistrict litigation (MDL) to expedite the settlement process.
+Settlements for a Paragard IUD lawsuit are meant to compensate women plaintiffs for injuries stemming from their copper IUD device breaking during removal.
+Plaintiffs are suing Teva Pharmaceuticals and CooperCompanies for creating the defective product and failing to warn them about the risks.
+Paragard lawsuits are being consolidated into a multidistrict litigation (MDL) to expedite the settlement process.

 In this article, our Paragard IUD lawyers discuss: